ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Save time TOTP was created in a user model and use that to validate TOTP
-* Only get certain fields of a user or budget when requesting. i.e. use `SELECT field1, field2, etc WHERE ...` in query instead of `SELECT * WHERE ...`
+* Create multi-column indices for tables that are always looked up by more than a single column (e.g. a budget is searched by `user_id` and `budget_id` together, and `tombstone` table uses `user_id` and `item_id`).
+This can be done by simply making a multicolumn primary key (see https://docs.diesel.rs/master/diesel/associations/derive.Identifiable.html for Diesel implementation).
+Be sure to replace `.filter()`s with `.find()`s.
 * Get rid of `is_deleted`.
 Delete everything immediately, but put the ID in a `tombstones` table.
   - Tombstones need to be associated with a user_id for security and for deletion purposes.
-  - The server should check tombstones automatically if an item isn't found but is in the tombstone table and respond that the item has been deleted.
+  - The server should check tombstones automatically if an item isn't found but is in the tombstone table and respond that the item has been deleted with an HTTP "410 Gone" (do this for the `user_tombstone` too).
 Make sure this only works with the proper authorization and user_id from a token.
   - `item_id` in `tombstone` table is the primary key and the ID of the deleted item
   - Tombstones should be cleared after 366 days
 * Password reset flow
 * Send the server's time in the heartbeat?
+* Endpoint for checking if user is listed for deletion

 *By 9/16*